kiranrangaraj/ETL-Group-Project/README.md

   <img src="Images/Tweets.png" width="160">
 </p>

-## Database Modeling and Engineering
+## Database Modeling and Engineering, and Data Loading
 * A SQL Database was modeled for the three CSV files due to the relational nature of the table columns.
 * Primary and foreign keys were determined as illustrated in the ERD diagrame below:

 <p align="center">
   <img src="Images/TableERD.png" width="800">
 </p>

 * PostgreSQL was used to create a database, constructing a table schema to match the above format in order properly load each CSV file.
 * The data files were then loaded to the database.